ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/2_vector_data.md

  1. Open a layer in QGIS if you do not have any open currently.
  2. Save the project by going to **Project > Save**.
  3. Close QGIS.
  4. Open the project by double-clicking it.
-Here we ensure that the project works as expected.
+Ensure that the project loads as expected.
  5. Close QGIS again.
  6. Move one of the project's data files on your computer to another folder on your computer.
 For example, if one of the project's layers is a shapefile, move all of the files in that shapefile (or the folder they are in) somewhere else.
  7. Open the project again by double-clicking it.